AnnikaLiu1211/AnnikaRepo/README.md

-# AnnikaRepo
-# Homework 1.1
-# This is the obvious change I made on github webside
-# THIS IS THE LOCAL CHANGE I MADE ON RSTUDIO TO CHECK PUSH FUNCATION
+# Depression in Chinese Adolescents
 -----------------------------
-# Header:Homework2.1

-## Description
-This extensive dataset comprises information from 557 Chinese adolescent subjects, encompassing essential demographic details such as biological sex and age (ranging from 10 to 19 years).
-Additionally, the dataset encompasses outcomes derived from three clinical psychology assessments, namely the Self-Rating Anxiety Scale (SAS), Self-Rating Depression Scale (SDS), and Hamilton Rating Scale for Depression (HAMD).
-** The Self-Rating Depression Scale is the most important measure in this study
-* Adolescents: aged 10 to 19 years (WHO standards), male or female

-## Overall plan
+## Destription/Abstract
-The title of the research would be: Exploring Comorbid Symptoms Manifestation in Chinese Adolescents with Depression.
-Two major expections of the study are:
-          (a) Identify and categorize comorbid symptoms commonly associated with adolescent depression (b) Explore potential correlations between specific comorbid symptoms and the severity of depression, as well as the correlation between different symptoms.
+This report will be part of a study on depression among Chinese adolescents.
+577 eligible adolescents(age from 10 to 19, HAM-D score equal or greater than 8) have been included.
+As part of a long-term project, this report will only focus on analyzing gender differences in the severity of depression and on three symptoms, including anxiety/somatization, cognitive impairment, and a sense of despair.
+A multiple linear regression analysis will probe the influence and interaction of symptom scores and gender on depression scores.
+Four t-tests will be used to detect gender differences in the total depression score in the HAM-D 24 Chinese version, and the three symptom factors.
+This report aims to make a substantive contribution to the large study of depression among Chinese adolescents while seeking to cultivate a deeper understanding of the gender disparities in adolescent depression and contributing to the clinical implementation.

 ## Data tree
-AnnikaRepo
+Depression in Chinese Adolescents
 |-- README.md
 |-- RNotebook.log
 |-- .gitignore
+|-- Reference
+|   |--finalreference.bib
-|-- Homework.Rproj
+|-- practice
+|   |--RNotebook.Rmd
 |-- data
-|   |-- dataset.csv
-|   |-- processing.R
+|   |-- Adepression.xlsx
 |-- outputs
-|   |-- outputs.csv
+|   |-- final.Rmd
-|   |-- analysis.csv
+|   |-- dataanalysi.R